bntjah/lancache/README.md

 ## Short Changelog
 *2-24-2016 bn_: Added improvements / Ideas from Nexusofdoom

+*1-4-2017 bn_:
-*1-4-2017 bn_: Added unbound config | dividing the installation of DNS resolver into the corresponding folders.
-Also added a few new dns names for Riot
+		- Added unbound config
+		- Dividing the installation of DNS resolver into the corresponding folders.
+		- Added a few new dns names for Riot
+		- Noticed that the hosts was written down what to do; added that lign

 OS: Debian 8.5 x64 (Jessie)